DrRoad/ellisp.github.io/elections/elections.md

 This page provides experimental probabilistic predictions for the 2017 New Zealand General Election.
 It draws on multiple opinion polls, but goes a step beyond a straightforward poll aggregator in that the estimated voting intention from successive polls is used to forecast the chances of each party to actually win seats on election day, taking into account uncertainty.
 Polling results are also adjusted to take into account different polling firms' past performance in predicting different parties' results.

-This page will be updated periodically as more data become available.
+This page will be updated periodically as more data become available, or as I change my ideas about modelling strategy.

+- All material changes are described in [this changelog](/elections/changelog.html).
+- Source code for the analysis, including all committed changes, is [available in the nz-election-forecast repository on GitHub](https://github.com/ellisp/nz-election-forecast/)
+- Source code for the write up, including all committed changes, is [available in my blog repository on GitHub](https://github.com/ellisp/ellisp.github.io/tree/source/elections)

 Let's look at the big picture predicted result, and compare it to what we would have predicted with the same method if we applied it in March 2014 six months before the last election: